What is a second charge mortgage and how do they work?

 Alternatively, you could repay both loans when you sell your property and take out a single mortgage on your new house.

-Whether this option is feasible will depend on the conditions of both mortgages and any early repayment charges.
+How feasible this is will depend on the conditions of both mortgages and any early repayment charges that may apply.

 The pros and cons of a second-charge mortgage